EliaTarasoff/EliaTarasoff.github.io/_posts/2019-06-04-electrical-standards.md

 After that, you need to worry about the physical connector.
 Replacement "generic" laptop power adapters have half a dozen or more connectors of different sizes, shapes, and pin layouts.
+He eventually found a replacement on Amazon, and paid dearly for it.

 # Handheld Power Tools
 My weed-whacker's battery is completely different from my brother's.
+I'm certain my uncles, cousins, and friends all have different batteries, depending on which manufacturer *or year* they happened to purchase.
+I guess we'll just throw them all out when they die.
 The batteries for my mother's hand-drill are a different voltage, size, and shape, than every single brand offered in the local Canadian Tire, Lowes, and Home Hardware.
-When the battery eventually dies, she'll need to throw the entire drill out.
+When the battery eventually dies, she'll need to throw out the *entire drill.*

 # Recycle?
 You might ask, "Why is this a problem - can't we just recycle these batteries and cables